apache/couchdb-documentation/src/api/database/find.rst

 `_find` chooses which index to use for responding to a query, unless you specify an index at query time.

-If there are two or more json type indexes on the same fields, the index with the smallest number of fields in the index is preferred.
+The query planner looks at the selector section and finds the index with the closest match to operators and fields used in the query.
+If there are two or more json type indexes that match, the index with the smallest number of fields in the index is preferred.
 If there are still two or more candidate indexes, the index with the first alphabetical name is chosen.

 .. note::
     It's good practice to specify indexes explicitly in your queries.
 This